aarato/kubernetes_secret_update/README.md

 ```
 kubectl get secrets mysecret -o jsonpath='{.data.tls\.crt}' | base64 -d | openssl x509 --text
 ```
+# Examples

 ## Build a Multi-Arch Docker Image
+The below example will build a docker image with amd64 and arm64 support and upload the image to dockerhub.

 ```
 docker buildx build \
 --push \